-We used the random binary choice (RBC) mechanism (Karni [2009]) to incentivize subjects to state their beliefs accurately.
-In an RBC, subjects are asked which option they prefer from a list of 101 binary choices, as in Table 5 with option A on the left and option B on the right.
-If a subject holds belief b% over the probability that event E occurs and her preferences respect stochastic dominance (in particular, she does not have to be risk-neutral), it is optimal to choose option A for questions numbered less than b and option B for questions numbered greater than b.
-Otherwise, the subject is failing to choose the option that she believes gives the highest probability of receiving the prize.
+We used the random binary choice (RBC) mechanism (Karni [2009]) to incentivize subjects to state their beliefs accurately.19 In an RBC, subjects are asked which option they prefer from a list of 101 binary choices, as in Table 5 with option A on the left and option B on the right.
+If a subject holds belief b% over the probability that event E occurs and her preferences respect stochastic dominance (in particular, she does not have to be risk-

-Beliefs were elicited in the second stage of the experiment in which the event E was make very different predictions with respect to scaling payoffs (Friedman [2019]), and this gives direct insight into the effects of scale on beliefs and the effects of scale on actions given beliefs.
+17These were included to test specific hypothesis related to the models under scrutiny.
+X80s ("s" for "scale") is the same as X80, except with all payoffs divided by 10.
+This was included because QRE and NBE make very different predictions with respect to scaling payoffs (Friedman [2019]), and this gives direct insight into the effects of scale on beliefs and the effects of scale on actions given beliefs.
 R1 and R2 are similar to X5, except the symmetry of player 2's payoffs have been broken.
 These were included to determine if payoff symmetry is driving results.

-&lt;sup>17For a subject in role i in the first stage, Di and Dj appeared in rounds 7 and 14 or 14 and 7 with equal probability.
-In the second stage, Di appeared in rounds 7, 21, and 35, and Dj appeared in rounds 14 and 28
+18For a subject in role i in the first stage, Di and Dj appeared in rounds 7 and 14 or 14 and 7 with equal probability.
+In the second stage, Di appeared in rounds 7, 21, and 35, and Dj appeared in rounds 14 and 28.

-&lt;sup>18Another popular method for incentivizing beliefs is the quadratic scoring rule (see, for example, Nyarko and Schotter [2002]), which has advantages but requires risk neutrality for incentive compatibility.
+19Another popular method for incentivizing beliefs is the quadratic scoring rule (see, for example, Nyarko and Schotter [2002]), which has advantages but requires risk neutrality for incentive compatibility.
 Schotter and Trevino [2014] and Schlag et al. [2015] review these and other elicitation mechanisms.